Kiugak Ashoona: Early life

-Kiugak was born to Inuit artist Pitseolak and her husband, Ashoona, in the community of Tariugajak on Baffin Island, Northwest Territories (now Nunavut), on September 16, 1933.
+Kiugak was born to Inuk artist Pitseolak and her husband, Ashoona, in the community of Tariugajak on Baffin Island, Northwest Territories (now Nunavut), on September 16, 1933.
 He was one of the last generations to be born on the land and raised with the traditional lifestyle of the Inuit.
 In 1945, after the death of his father, Kiugak's mother relocated her family to the community of Cape Dorset, over 200 km away, to be closer to relatives.
 Pitseolak and her children were introduced to the carving trade in Cape Dorset.
 In 1947, Kiugak's first carving made from walrus tusk was traded to the Baffin Trading Company by his brother, Qaquq, for some large biscuits.
 As art grew as a new economic opportunity and hunting declined, Kiugak, like many Inuit, transitioned from hunting to creating and selling carvings.
 His work focused primarily on scenes of Inuit life, such as hunting scenes, mothers and children, as well as creatures of myth or fantasy.